tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/备案授权码_intl.md

 Please check whether your CVM meets all the conditions above.
 If your CVM meets conditions 1 and 2 and has not generated more than 4 authorization codes, please contact customer service for assistance.

 ### Can I reuse an ICP filing authorization code?
-When using an authorization code to apply for ICP filing, there are two types of scenario:
+There are two scenarios when using an authorization code to apply for ICP filing:
-1. If you start an application for ICP filing using an authorization code but abort it, the authorization code is not used successfully and can be reused as long as it is within the validity period (it will expires upon the expiry of the server IP).
+1. If you used an authorization code for ICP filing but did not finish the application, the code was not used successfully.
+Therefore, it can be used again before expiration (code expires when server IP expires).
-2. If the authorization code has been successfully used for ICP filing, it cannot be reused.
+2. Code cannot be reused if it  has been successfully used for ICP filing.

-### Why is an ICP filing authorization code invalid?
+### Why is my ICP filing authorization code invalid?
-The reason may be that the server has expired.
-Please check accordingly.
+An expired server may be the reason, so check if your server has expired.

 ### How can I apply for an ICP filing authorization code?